 If we had to pick a shock that deserves more love and recognition than it gets, then it would have to be DVO’s hyper-adjustable but also user-friendly and impressively good value DVO Topaz Air.

 Rather than a basic less tuneable version, DVO goes straight in with a full-feature shock that allows a ton of adjustment.
-Don’t worry if you’re not a fettler though as the same high flow-damping architecture as the Jade coil shock, plus a large air can and negative spring mean it’s a naturally super-smooth unit.
-The low-speed compression lever on the side gives open, medium and firm options that comfortably bracket the character of most bikes with just a flick of a switch, although the Firm option is less ‘locked’ than some if you’re a real pedal stomper.
+Don’t worry if you’re not a fettler though as the same high flow-damping architecture as the Jade coil shock, plus a large air can and negative spring means it’s a naturally super-smooth unit.
+The low-speed compression lever on the side gives open, medium, and firm options that comfortably bracket the character of most bikes with just a flick of a switch, although the Firm option is less ‘locked’ than some if you’re a real pedal stomper.

 While it’s one of the plushest shocks in its default set-up, preset high-speed compression and rebound, plus heat-dissipating fins on the piggyback give very good big-hit control too.
 If you’re a tweaker it’s also got a couple of tuning options unique to DVO.
 You can add volume spacers to both negative and positive air springs to adjust the spring rate either side of the sag point.
 The bladder pressure of the damper can also be adjusted to make the shock feel softer or firmer through its entire stroke, so you can create exactly the spring feel you want very quickly and easily.